Last updated 8 November 2017

 In all countries that have adopted the Bismarck model,

 protection has been extended to include population categories that were not protected initially (students, independent workers, etc.), and "risks" not taken into account to begin with.
+In France, the CMU (couverture maladie universelle - universal coverage) has been voted in 1999 and implemented in 2000.
+De facto, France is one of the many countries with universal health care.

 #2 The Beveridge model